 The main feature of a traditional PBX is that it is sited locally on your business premises; you have complete control over its location.
 You are fully responsible for the initial setup, management, and maintenance of the traditional PBX.
 Voice calls made from your business are routed to the traditional PBX from where they go to the Public Switched Telephone Network (PTSN) through telephone lines operated and controlled by telephone companies.
 From the PTSN, the voice calls are then routed to their final destination.

-- Scalability: Hosted PBX can be easily scaled to meet the needs of your business.
-If you have multiple business locations, hosted PBX can be easily expanded to ensure that they are all connected.
+- Scalability: cloud hosted PBX can be easily scaled to meet the needs of your business.
+If you have multiple business locations, cloud hosted PBX can be easily expanded to ensure that they are all connected.
 The traditional PBX has limits on how much it can expand to meet the needs of a growing business.